jenskutilek/HumbleTypeInstructionCompiler/doc/usage.md

 Usage
 =====

-The compiler is implemented in Python, to integrate it directly into existing build scripts.
-It is intended to work with Python 2.7 and 3.
+The compiler is implemented in Python 3, to integrate it directly into existing Python-based build scripts.

 Interface
 ---------

-Add the `htic` directory to `PYTHONPATH`, so that python can find it.
+Install the `htic` package via pip, or use the provided `setup.py`.
 Then import `htic` and call the appropriate `to*()` function:

 ```